In Celebration of National Poetry Month:

-Fold Me a Poem by Kristine O’Connell George and Lauren Stringer (Illustrator) is one of those picture books that you love to review because it is so easy.
+Fold Me a Poem by Kristine O’Connell George and and illustrated by Lauren Stringer is one of those picture books that you love to review because it is so easy.
 Dig through your bag of superlatives, sprinkle a few in each sentence and you are done.
 It is simply an outstanding book.

 Through spare poems, the author tells a lovely tale of a boy folding and interacting with a zoo of origami animals.
 She mixes humor, conflict and adventure to tell a compelling story, starting with a bare haiku about the boy folding a rooster and the rooster waking up.
 The results are enchanting.